 The problems and threats in the Amazon are well documented and we want to actively be involved in the defence of these indigenous homelands.
 As we grow and develop our relationships with the communities we will work together on social projects and also in the fight against many of the issues they face today.

-Midlands Trade: Have you had a positive response since beginning Xapiri?
+Midlands T: Have you had a positive response since beginning Xapiri?

-Midlands Trade: Talk about the indigenous products traded by Xapiri:
+Midlands T: Talk about the indigenous products traded by Xapiri: